-Dan Kulper, Ph.D. is a licensed psychologist in Pennsylvania and is the current president of PAGPS.
+Dan Kulper, Ph.D. is a licensed psychologist in Pennsylvania.
 He is an individual and group therapist working in private practice at Southampton Psychiatric Associates and as an outpatient clinician at the Joseph J. Peters Institute.
 Dan’s expertise lies in the treatment of pathological anger and aggression as well as severe character pathology.
 Dan believes group therapy is an invaluable modality that deserves more attention from clinicians, researchers, and training programs.
 He received his B.A.s in Psychology and Philosophy from the University of Maryland and both his M.A. and Ph.D. from Temple University.

 Shari Baron, MSN, CNS, CGP, FAGPA is a Psychiatric Clinical Nurse Specialist in private practice in Delaware County for 40+ years.
 In addition, for 20 years, Shari facilitated groups for people living with cancer and for their family members at the Cancer Support Community of Philadelphia (formerly The Wellness Community), and she continues to work with families living with chronic and life-threatening disease.
 In addition to working with individuals and couples, she currently runs two therapy groups, an intergenerational women’s group and a group for moms of young children, and is a Clinical Associate at the University of Pennsylvania School of Medicine where she teaches Group.
 Shari has been a Board Member of AGPA, has served for six years as Co-Chair of the AGPA Special Interest Group Task Force and is past president of the American Psychiatric Nurses Association – Pennsylvania Chapter.